Updated: Jul 14

 But Tropical signs clearly work.

 Does anyone ever question their tropical zodiac signs, on first sight?
-Hardly ever.
+Not much, it seems.
 Sidereal is very rarely taught in beginner's classes and this overwhelming Tropical bias at a tender stage of development makes its sign-lore very difficult for astrologers to un-learn.
 It is a heavily-invested self-fulfilling prophecy that tropical signs 'work'.

 Yes, but there are so many different 'ayanamshas'.